-Grants to Texas nonprofit organizations and neighborhood associations in eligible regions for capacity building programs.
+Grants to Texas nonprofit organizations for capacity-building programs to better serve the community in eligible regions.
 Applicants must submit a letter of intent prior to submitting a full application.
-Consideration will be given to organizations and groups that serve the neighborhoods with the highest poverty levels in Tarrant County.
-Program areas include: education, employment, health, housing, and community enrichment.
+Consideration will be given to organizations that serve the neighborhoods with the highest poverty levels in Tarrant County.
+Program areas include education, employment, mental and physical health, and housing.

 For questions concerning eligibility:

 Susan Van Meter, Community Impact Associate

 Fort Worth, Texas 76102